-Registration committee members and College staff are provided with ongoing education in the areas of making fair decisions, human rights, cultural competence, writing decisions and reasons, etc. Each year, Registration Committee members are provided with annual orientation and training, this includes information on The Alliance credentialing and examination services.
+College staff are provided with ongoing education in the areas of making fair decisions, human rights, cultural competence, writing decisions and reasons, etc. Each year Registration Committee members are provided with an orientation to their role and also the role of The Alliance.
+In 2011, all staff and Committee members completed training related to the Accessibility for Ontarians with Disabilities Act (AODA).

+iii. individuals who make internal review or appeal decisions

+Committee members are provided with annual orientation and training, this includes information on The Alliance credentialing and examination services.
 As well, ongoing training is provided on a quarterly basis at Council meetings and as educational opportunities arise throughout the year.

-iii. individuals who make internal review or appeal decisions members are provided with annual orientation and training, this includes information on The Alliance credentialing and examination services.
-As well, ongoing training is provided on a quarterly basis at Council meetings and as educational opportunities arise throughout the year.
+In 2011, Registration Committee members completed training related to the Accessibility for Ontarians with Disabilities Act (AODA).